camunda/camunda-docs/docs/self-managed/operational-guides/multi-region/dual-region-ops.md

 #### Key Steps to Handle Passive Region Loss

 1. **Traffic Rerouting:** Reroute traffic to the surviving active region using DNS.
 (Details on how to manage DNS rerouting depend on your specific DNS setup and are not covered in this guide.)
-2. **Prevent Reconnection:** Ensure that the lost region cannot reconnect before starting the restoration procedure.
-Reconnection could interfere with a successful recovery during failover and failback.
-3. **Temporary Loss Scenario:** If the region loss is temporary (for example, due to network issues), Zeebe can survive this loss but may stop processing due to quorum loss.
+2. **Temporary Loss Scenario:** If the region loss is temporary (for example, due to network issues), Zeebe can survive this loss but may stop processing due to quorum loss.
 This could lead to persistent disk filling up before data is lost.
-4. **Procedure Phases**
+3. **Procedure Phases**
    - **Failover Phase:** Temporarily restores Camunda 8 functionality by removing the lost brokers and handling the export to the unreachable Elasticsearch instance.
    - **Failback Phase:** Fully restores the failed region to its original functionality.
 This phase requires the region to be ready for the redeployment of Camunda 8.